-When you send out your survey, it’s important that you put substantial effort into getting responses from everyone in the sample, as this will determine the response rate of the survey.
-Create a plan for getting a great response rate for your survey before you begin distribution so you can hit your target sample size.
+When you send out your survey, it’s important to get responses from everyone in the sample, as this will determine the response rate of the survey.
+Create a plan to get a great response rate for your survey before you begin distribution so you can hit your target.

 It’s often necessary to code and adjust the data before analysing, particularly if open-ended questions were asked.
-Qualtrics Text IQ easily analyses the data from open-text responses, giving you actionable insights from your data.
-Your whole data set can then be analysed, and you can make a plan for improvements.
-There are a variety of statistical analysis types that are well suited for survey data we’ll cover that later in this article.
+Qualtrics Text IQ easily analyses data from open-text responses, giving you actionable insights.
+Your entire data set can then be analysed, and you can make a plan for improvements.
+There are a variety of statistical analysis types that are well suited for survey data.
+We’ll cover them later in this article.

-There are more than 100 different ways to ask a question, and the question type has a direct impact on the survey results.
-For instance, text-entry questions are the most reliable, but they also lead to respondent fatigue faster, so you should limit those types.
+There are more than 100 ways to ask a question.
+Question types have a direct impact on the survey results.
+For instance, text-entry questions are most reliable, but also lead to respondent fatigue faster, so you should limit their number.)

-- Text Entry: Text Entry is used to gather open-ended feedback from respondents.
-These responses can be lengthy essays, standard form information such as name and email address, or anything in between.
+- Text entry: Text entry, also known as open-field, is used to gather open-ended responses.
+These survey responses can be lengthy essays, standard form information such as name, email address, or anything in between.

-- Ranking Order: Rank Order is used to determine each respondent’s order of preference for a list of items.
-These questions are best used when you want to measure your respondents’ attitude toward something.
+- Ranking order: Rank order is used to determine the order of preference for a list of items.
+This question type is best used when you want to measure your respondents’ attitudes toward something.

-- Rating Order: Rating questions are asked to indicate their personal levels on things such as agreement, satisfaction, or frequency
+- Rating order: Rating questions ask respondents to indicate their personal levels for aspects such as agreement, satisfaction, or frequency.
+An example is a Likert scale.

-- Matrix Table: Matrix Table is used to collect multiple pieces of information in one question.
+- Matrix table: Matrix questions are used to collect multiple pieces of information in one question.
 This type provides an effective way to condense your survey or to group similar items into one question.
-An example is the Likert scale.

 - Slider: Sliders let respondents indicate their level of preference with a draggable bar rather than a traditional button or checkbox.